Benjamin-Lee/deep-rules/content/cover_letter.md

 <!-- Update these one last time before submitting! -->

-1. Concepts that apply to machine learning also apply to deep learning
+1. Decide whether deep learning is appropriate for your problem
 2. Use traditional methods to establish performance baselines
 3. Understand the complexities of training deep neural networks
 4. Know your data and your question
-5. Choose an appropriate data representation and neural network architectures
+5. Choose an appropriate data representation and neural network architecture
 6. Tune your hyperparameters extensively and systematically
 7. Address deep neural networks' increased tendency to overfit the dataset
-8. Your deep learning models can be more transparent
+8. Deep learning models can be made more transparent
 9. Don't over-interpret predictions
-10. Don't share models trained on sensitive data
+10. Actively consider the ethical implications of your work

 It is our hope that, by applying these tips, deep learning novices and experienced machine learning practitioners new to biology will be able to generate correct, actionable, and robust biological insights through deep learning.